-- Understanding the concept of EVS

-- The learning dimension of EVS service

-- How to set up a competent support system

-- The partnership in EVS
+- Understanding the concept of quality in EVS - The learning dimension of volunatry service in EVS - How to set up a competent support system around the volunteer - The effective international partnership in EVS

 This Participant Info Pack includes:

 - A brief presentation of the SOHO European Training Course - The day-by-day programme of your course (the programme is flexible and may change!) - A brief presentation of the European Youth in Action Programme, with a focus on Action 2 European Voluntary Service EVS, and the EVS charter.